Counterfactual Mean Embeddings: Introduction

-\paragraph{Average treatment effects.} Existing works focus on estimating the {\em average treatment effect} (ATE), which is the difference between the means of the outcome distributions; see Section \ref{sec:potential-outcome} for details.
+\paragraph{Average treatment effects.} Many of existing works focus on estimating the {\em average treatment effect} (ATE), which is the difference between the means of the outcome distributions; see Section \ref{sec:potential-outcome} for details.
 However, the ATE does not inform changes in higher-order moments, even when they exist.
 For instance, if a treatment of interest has an effect only in the {\em variance} of the distribution of outcomes, then the analysis of average treatment effects cannot capture such effects.
-If the treatment is whether to provide a certain drug, and the outcome is the blood pressure of a patient; just analyzing the average treatment effects may lead to an incorrect conclusion, if the drug increases/decreases the blood pressure of a patient whose blood pressure was already high/low.
+Suppose that the treatment is whether to provide a certain drug, and the outcome is the blood pressure of a patient; just analyzing the average treatment effects may lead to an incorrect conclusion, if the drug increases/decreases the blood pressure of a patient whose blood pressure was already high/low.
 This highlights the importance of analyzing the outcome distribution as a whole.

+In this work, we focus on the \emph{distributional treatment effect} (DTE), which involves the entire outcome distributions.
+This scenario often arises in several real-world socioeconomic applications; see, \eg, \citet{Rot10,Chernozhukov13:Counterfactual}.

-\paragraph{Parametric models.} Many of existing approaches make parametric assumptions about relationships between covariates $X$, treatments $T$, and outcomes $Y$.
+\paragraph{Parametric models.} Many of the classical approaches in causal inference make parametric assumptions about relationships between covariates $X$, treatment assignment $T$, and observed (or potential) outcomes.
 However, if the imposed parametric assumption is incorrect, \ie, model misspecification, then the conclusion about treatment effects can be wrong or misleading.
+To overcome this limitation, there is a recent surge in applying nonparametric machine learning models to causal inference problems, e.g., \citet{Shalit16:CounterfactualBound} and \citet{Alaa17:MTGP} among others.
+This paper also contributes to this endeavour.

 \paragraph{Overparameterized models.} Deep learning has become the first choice in many applied fields due to its excellent empirical performance, and thus has also been applied to counterfactual inference, \eg, \citet{Johansson16:CounterfactualRep,Hartford17a:DeepIV}.
 Unfortunately, such approaches based on deep learning lack theoretical guarantees, because arguably deep learning itself lacks an established theory as a learning method (at least until now).
 This is problematic when consequential decisions are based on the analysis of treatment effects (\eg, political decisions and medical treatments).
+Having better theoretical grounding, kernel methods have recently become popular tools for causal inference \citep{Alaa17:MTGP,Singh19:KIV,Muandet20:KCM,Muandet20:DualIV}.